 A threat is defined as any communication or behavior that indicates an individual poses a danger to the safety of school staff, students, or self.
 The threat may be expressed/communicated behaviorally, orally, visually, in writing, electronically, or through other means.
-These actions can be considered a threat regardless whether it is observed by or communicated directly to the target of the threat or observed by a third party, and regardless of whether the target of the threat is aware of the threat.
+These actions can be considered a threat regardless whether it is observed by or communicated directly to the target of the threat or observed by a third party, and regardless of whether the target of the threat.